seanbreckenridge/on_machine/README.md

 For a real example of one of these directory structures, see [my HPI jobs](https://github.com/seanbreckenridge/HPI-personal/tree/master/jobs)

 If the pattern includes an extension, this extracts that and tries to match at each level going down.
-For example, I use this in my `~/.zshrc` setup.
-I want some code that runs everywhere (`all.zsh`), some that runs on `android`, some that runs on `linux`, and then additional code that runs on `linux` and `arch`.
+For example, for setting up your `~/.zshrc` setup: I want some code that runs everywhere (`all.zsh`), some that runs on `android`, some that runs on `linux`, and then additional code that runs on `linux` and `arch`.
 So, given:

 ```
 ./matching_examples/with_extensions